calm the mind, revive the body, awaken the spirit

-Gingi founded the Shala, (formerly the Sangam Yoga Centre in Battersea), as a dedicated ashtanga yoga centre in 1998.
-He has been teaching yoga for nearly 20 years and is one of the country's most established ashtanga yoga teachers.
-Gingi began studying and teaching martial arts in the 1980s with his father, Sensei Richard Taibong Lee who currently lives and teaches in France.
+Gingi founded the Shala as a dedicated ashtanga yoga centre in 1998.
+He has been teaching yoga for over 20 years and is one of the country's most established ashtanga yoga teachers.
+Gingi began studying and teaching martial arts in the 1980s with his father, Sensei Richard Taibong Lee.
 During an early trip to India, Gingi came into contact with yoga and spent many years returning to India to study and devote himself to the discipline.
 For two years he apprenticed with the late Derek Ireland, completing a final training course in Goa.
 He then went to Mysore to continue his studies with Sri Pattabhi Jois and then completed a two-year teacher training course with Graeme Northfield of Australia.

 Nikos has been teaching Ashtanga Yoga since 2003.
 He has studied the system with Hamish Hendry, Roberta Giannotti, Denise Christian and Anna Wise and through his ongoing apprenticeship at Astanga Yoga London he has gained invaluable knowledge and experience in teaching it.
 He is also a qualified Reiki Master and classical musician.

 Inna first discovered yoga in London in 2000.
-She experimented with a variety of yoga paths, before deciding to trade her media desk for a yoga mat, and embark on an intensive Yoga training course in India.
-Currently she practices with and assists Hamish Hendry, and carries on learning through workshops and with her teachers.
-She has studied with a number of inspiring teachers such as R. Sharath Jois, David Swenson, Rolf Naujokat, Emil Wendel and Norman Blair.
+With a background in media and anthropology, she experimented with a variety of yoga paths, before deciding to trade her desk for a yoga mat, and embark on an intensive yoga training course in India.
+Currently she practices with and assists Hamish Hendry and she received authorisation to teach Ashtanga Yoga in 2014.
+She has studied with a number of inspiring teachers such as R. Sharath Jois, David Swenson, Rolf Naujokat, Norman Blair, David Swenson and Mark & Joanne Darby.

 Inna is fascinated by yoga in all its forms, its effects, and the intricate links between physical and mental well-being.
 She loves helping and watching students develop, and believes yoga is a lifelong learning process: a dedicated, regular – and yet fun – practice can only bring forth increased energy and happiness.
-Inna is also a freelance writer and loves sharing her passion for yoga, travel and the environment.
+Inna is also a freelance writer and loves sharing her passion for yoga, travel and the environment both off the mat and across the globe.

 Olivia Dal Cin